A Local’s Guide to Viewing Cherry Blossoms in D.C.

 National Harbor

-An official participant of the National Cherry Blossom Festival, the Harbor hosts an event called Sakura Sunday on March 24.
-It will feature a mix of activities, such as culinary classes, painting instruction, and showcases of Japanese-inspired art.
+As part of the National Cherry Blossom Festival, the Harbor hosts an event called Sakura Sunday on Sunday, March 30.
+It will feature a mix of activities, such as culinary and painting classes and showcases of Japanese-inspired art.

 Cherry blossom water taxi

-Another fun way to see the flowers (and get around) is by boat on the Potomac Water Taxi, which stops at the National Harbor, Alexandria, the Wharf, and Georgetown on an hour-long (one-way) ride along the Potomac.
+Another fun way to see the flowers (and get around) is by boat on the Potomac Water Taxi, which stops at the National Harbor, Alexandria, the Wharf, and Georgetown on an hour-long (one-way) ride along the Potomac (from $22).
 During the festival, advance reservations are recommended.

 Where to stay in Washington, D.C. during cherry blossom season

-If you’re coming from out of town and spending the night, choose a place to stay that’s close to the cherry blossoms.
-Navigating parking or public transportation can be a crowded mess (though public transit remains a better option than driving), so consider staying within walking or biking distance of the trees.
+If you want to spend the night in D.C., choose a place to stay that’s close to the cherry blossoms.
+Navigating parking or public transportation can be a crowded mess (although public transit remains a better option than driving), so consider booking a hotel within walking or biking distance of the trees.

 The Graham Georgetown